Laugharne/solana_token_extensions/README.md

 ### Not just metadata !

-Technically, **Solana's token extensions** are not just standard tokens with additional standardized metadata.
-They provide **additional functionality at the program level** via the SPL Token 2022 program, adding specific behaviors and management rules through **advanced instructions and configurations**.

-Here’s why **token extensions** go beyond just standard metadata:
+Here’s why **token extensions** go beyond just standard metadata added to standard tokens:

 1. **Protocol-level programming**:
    Token extensions introduce **extra behaviors** that are directly managed by the **SPL Token 2022 program**.
 For instance, features like interest accrual, transfer fees, or roles such as the "_permanent delegate_" are mechanisms that are integrated within the program itself, not just static metadata.